-Profile: Luiz Inacio Lula da Silva - BBC News
+Lula: From president to prisoner

-It took Luiz Inacio Lula da Silva four attempts before he was finally elected as Brazil's president in 2002.
+It took Luiz Inácio Lula da Silva four attempts before he was finally elected Brazil's president in 2002.

 He came to office as the first leftist leader in Brazil in nearly half a century.
 And he left eight years later, after serving two terms as president, enjoying exceptionally high popularity ratings for a retiring Latin American leader.

-His 2002 election victory marked the end of an unprecedented journey from abject poverty to the presidency of Brazil.
+His 2002 election victory marked the end of an unprecedented journey from abject poverty to the presidency of his country.

 Lula came to power promising major reforms to the country's political and economic system.